 - This volume does not contain a recognized file system.
 Please make sure that all required file system drivers are loaded and that the volume is not corrupted.

-- Chkdsk can not be run on the drive
+- Chkdsk can not be run on this drive

 Scenario: “volume does not contain a recognized file system”.

-Using ReclaiMe itself is simple and straight forward.
-Once you have the system set up, you’re just a few clicks away from recovering your data.
+Take a deep breath.
+File recovery is possible and using ReclaiMe itself is simple and straight forward.
+Once you have the system set up, you’re just a few clicks and minutes away from recovering your data.

 - A running Windows system.
 If it is the system drive that is corrupt, you will need to remove it from your computer and attach it to another PC.
 An inexpensive USB enclosure is a convenient way to attach the disk to another PC or laptop.